 - Be prepared for some withdrawal symptoms.
 When you stop smoking, you are likely to get symptoms such as: feeling sick, headaches, anxiety, being irritable and cravings.
 These symptoms are caused by the lack of nicotine that your body has been used to.
 They tend to peak after 12-24 hours, and then gradually ease over 2-4 weeks.

 - Be aware of situations in which you are most likely to want to smoke and try changing your routine for the first few weeks.

 - Take one day at a time.
 Mark off each successful day on a calendar.
 Look at it when you feel tempted to smoke, and tell yourself you don't want to start all over again.

-- Be positive.
-Tell people that you don't smoke.
+- Tell people that you don't smoke.
 You will smell better.
 After a few weeks you should feel better, taste your food more, and cough less.
 You will have more money.

 - Various medicines can increase your chance of quitting.
 These include Nicotine Replacement Therapy (NRT) which comes as gums, sprays, patches, tablets, lozenges, and inhalers.
 You can buy NRT without a prescription.
-Also, medicines called bupropion (trade name 'Zyban') and varenicline (trade name 'Champix) can help.
+Also, other medicines can help.
 These are available on prescription and need to be taken with the advice of your doctor.

 - Smoking cessation clinics are available and increasing in number, and pharmacists can advise you on over the counter aids to help you quit smoking.

-- For Non Nationals: Counselling and medication not covered by Daman Insurance.
+- For Non Nationals: Counselling and medication coverage as per individual insurance plan.